 We value ICT within our school and encourage our children to experience different ways of accessing mobile technology.
 From laptops and iPads through to games consoles and e-readers, our children are able to access a wealth of resources and explore different technologies to suit their learning styles.

-The eSafety of our children is of paramount importance to the school and something that we monitor and revisit regularly.
+The eSafety of our children is of paramount importance to the school and something that we teach regularly through our computing lessons in school.
 We also work closely with The Collegiate Trust and DB Primary (our school’s learning cloud provider) to ensure that we are up to date with current advice and practice.

-Internet matters is an organisation which aim is to keep children safe in the digital world.
+Internet Matters is an organisation which aim is to keep children safe in the digital world.
 It provides advice and support for children, young people and parents.
-There is a particular section which relates to ways to tackle and stop cyber bullying: www.internetmatters.org It can also support with information about parental controls.
+There is a particular section which relates to ways to tackle and stop cyber bullying and it can also support with information about parental controls.